|

 There are some exceptions.
 Some grasses are designed to be maintained at lower levels.
 Bentgrasses, some zoysia species, improved bermudagrasses, centipedegrass and others.
-It is important to cut your grass at the correct level.
-Grasses will use nutrients at their greatest efficiency when maintained at their proper level. - Proper Irrigation- Shallow, frequent irrigation produces shallow roots.
-For most grasses, deeper, but less frequent irrigation will produce the deepest roots.
-After watering the soil should be moist at 4 to 6 inches below the surface.
-The grass should not be watered again until the blades start to show signs of drought stress.
-This trains the roots to reach deeper where the soil remains moist for longer periods.
+For certain species it is more important to cut your grass at the correct level.
+Grasses will use nutrients at their greatest efficiency when maintained at their proper level.

 Remember that organic matter is usually at or near neutral pH.
 If your pH is only slightly off, the addition of organic matter may fix it.
 If not, either limestone (for acidic soils) or sulfur (for alkaline soils) may be needed.
 These can be purchased at your local home and garden store.